Stormwater Management Division

 All phone numbers remain the same.

 The Stormwater Division

-Raleigh's Stormwater Utility consists of three key service areas.
+Raleigh's Stormwater Management Division consists of three key service areas.

 Some of our programs are state and federally mandated programs requiring the City to reduce pollution in Raleigh's waterways.
 Other programs are in place to address critical flooding and erosion issues that impact streets and private properties.